Visa and Travel Information

-Inform yourself about the current political situation of your host country.
+Inform yourself about the current political and health crisis situation of your host country.
 The German foreign office has a website with travel warnings and advises for countries worldwide including a travel app.
 You should register with the German embassy in your host country to be on a crisis prevention list.

 The International Office does not request a particular format of insurance, nor does it recommend specific insurance companies.

 We leave it up to you to organize the most suitable insurance policy.
 There are, however, some minimum requirements that you will have to fulfill.